-As detailed in the report the draft accounts will be published on the Council's website.
-The Notice of Public Rights will be published in the Cambridge News and on the website.
+The accounts will be published on the Councils website.
+A notice advertising that the audit of the accounts has been concluded will be published on the website.

-(g) Community Safety
+(g) Community Safety None

 BACKGROUND PAPERS: The following are the background papers that were used in the preparation of this report: